 Please follow the configuration instructions provided with your header height control kit.

-13.5 - AGCO Bezels
+13.5 - AGCO Bezel Configuration

-The AGCO style of auger adapter provides a series of bezel layouts.
+Some styles of header adapter can be configured to a series of bezel layouts.
 These adapters are needed to match your new header to the opening of the feeder house on your combine.